lbl-srg/obc/specification/source/example.rst

    Outdoor air and room air temperatures for the north and south zone with equal internal loads, and with diversity added to the internal loads.
+   The white area indicates the region between the heating and cooling setpoint temperatures.

 :numref:`fig_TRoom_load_diversity` compares the room air temperatures for the north and south zone for the standard internal loads, and the case where we